Old fashioned homemade banana cake is hard to beat! Make your own cake with ripe bananas and a hand mixer, it’s so easy.

 If you are going to frost the cake, let the cake cool completely!
 Do not frost a warm cake, you won’t be happy with the result.
 Even a little bit of residual heat is going to be bad for your frosting, unless it’s this broiled nut icing from Bless This Mess.
 I know how hard it is to wait.
 Believe me, I’m talking from experience here.

 Banana cake and banana bread share many of the same ingredients but cakes are generally lighter and softer in texture.
 You use a different process to make cake, beating the batter with a mixer to add lots of air and lightness.
-If you’re looking for a banana bread recipe, try my healthier banana bread made with applesauce and whole wheat flour.
+If you’re looking for a banana bread recipe, try my whole wheat banana bread made with applesauce and whole wheat flour.

 You’ll love this recipe because the three bananas guarantee that the cake will be moist.

 How to make this recipe your own